Integral Diophantine approximation on varieties: Approximation constants of rational curves

 \subsection{A conjecture}

-Fano varieties contain an abundance of rational curves over an algebraic closure, being geometrically rationally connected~\cites{MR1191735,MR1158625}.
-For this geometric reason, we expect that rational points tend to be abundant on Fano varieties: a qualitative conjecture of Colliot-Thélène~\cite[p.~174]{C-T} implies weak weak approximation and in particular, that the set of rational points is not thin as soon as it is nonempty.
+Fano varieties contain an abundance of rational curves over an algebraic closure, being geometrically rationally connected~\cite{MR1191735,MR1158625}.
+For this geometric reason, it is expected that rational points tend to be abundant on Fano varieties: a qualitative conjecture of Colliot-Thélène \cite[Conj.~14.1.2]{C-TSKbook} implies weak weak approximation (that is, weak approximation away from some finite set of places) and in particular, that the set of rational points is not thin as soon as it is nonempty.
 Moreover, Manin's conjecture~\cite{MR974910} was proposed, measuring quantitatively how rational points of bounded anticanonical height grow.

 Weak Fano varieties, whose anticanonical bundle is big and nef, but not necessarily ample, are a slight generalization, and this property of the anticanonical bundle appears in variants of Manin's problem, e.g.~\cite{MR4472281} --- the associated heights almost satisfy the Northcott property, except that they might stay bounded on an infinite set of points on strict subvarieties.
 The logarithmic analog to these varieties thus seems like a natural candidate to expect approximation constants to be governed by rational curves.